trisna-ashari/go-rest-skeleton/README.md

 ### Role Based Access Permission
 There is builtin middleware called `policy`.
 It a middleware uses to handle access permission for each URI based on (method on the handler).
 This `policy` works by defined `cr` and `permission`.

-- Each `user` can have more than one cr.
+- Each `userEntity` can have more than one cr.
 - Each `cr` can have multiple permissions.
 - Based on database to achieve dynamic and custom roles.